thousandeyes/thousandeyes-sdk-python/thousandeyes-sdk-endpoint-instant-tests/docs/EndpointTestProtocol.md

 # EndpointTestProtocol

-Protocol used to perform the test.
+Protocol requested for the test.

 ## Properties